andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 the sports references I've made and none of the dance ones.
 Friends who wouldn't know Monica Bill Barnes if she walked in the room and did her best Monica Bill Barnes impression.
 And I don't have a satisfactory answer for them.

+I've recently learned that the Latin for "why not" is "cur non," perhaps I'll just tell them my new stage name, Andy Curnonthoys.

 All of my fellow performers are curious as to my future in the dancing arts.
 I've enrolled in some dance classes.
 I've learned what second position is.
 I can